 As a mom- I never want to see my son disappointed, but at the same time, I am not an “everyone should get a trophy” kind of mom.
-I believe that we learn through disappointments, and that they teach us lessons.
+I believe that we learn through disappointments and that they teach us lessons.
 If we all get trophies just by being present, how does that encourage us to do better, to be better?

 When we are faced with disappointment- we can learn from it, and make changes so that we can do better next time.
-It can happen when we apply for a job and we don’t get it, when we don’t’ come in first in a race, or when we don’t make the team we are hoping to make.
+It can happen when we apply for a job and we don’t get it, when we don’t come in first in a race, or when we don’t make the team we are hoping to make.

 I have been there.
-I remember not making a varsity team in 11th grade, when all of my friends did.
+I remember not making a varsity team in 11th grade when all of my friends did.
 I was beyond disappointed.
 But, I learned, and I worked hard for that whole year, and made the team when I was a senior.

 My son was trying out for a junior varsity basketball team last week.
-There have been times during his years of playing basketball that he didn’t make a team that he wanted to.
+There have been times during his years of playing basketball when he didn’t make a team that he wanted to.
 The disappointment was hard- but it made him work harder.
 He learned and improved, and then made the team the next time.

 My husband and I have always taught our son to work hard, to be respectful, and to be coachable.